dkandalov/limited-wip/README.md

 You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
  - enable/disable component (it is disabled by default)
- - timeout until revert in minutes
+ - timeout until revert in minutes or seconds
  - enable/disable notification on auto-revert (to make it clear why current changes disappeared)
  - enable/disable displaying timer in auto-revert widget.
    Sometimes it can be useful to see how much time is left till revert.